iMenlo/system_pay/Readme.markdown

 # SystemPay

-SystemPay is a ruby gem
+SystemPay is a gem to ease credit card payment with Natixis Paiements / CyberplusPaiement (Credit du Nord) bank system.
+It's a Ruby on Rails port of the connexion kits published by the bank.

 * Gem Homepage : [site](http://github.com/iMenlo/system_pay)
 * Cyberplus SystemPay documentation : [site](https://systempay.cyberpluspaiement.com)